MODNet -- accurate and interpretable property predictions for limited materials datasets by feature selection and

 In summary, we have identified a frontier between physical-feature-based methods and graph-based models.
 Although the latter are often referred to as state-of-the-art for many material predictions, the former are more powerful when learning on small datasets (below $\sim$4\,000 samples).
 We have proposed a novel model based on optimal physical features.
 Descriptors are selected by computing the mutual information between them and with the target property in order to maximize relevance and minimize redundancy.
 This combined with a feedforward neural network forms the MODNet model.
 Moreover, a multi-property strategy was also presented.
-By modifying the network in a novel tree-like architecture, multiple properties can be predicted, which is useful for temperature functions, with a slight increase in performance thanks to joint-transfer learning.
+By modifying the network in a tree-like architecture, multiple properties can be predicted, which is useful for temperature functions, with an increase in generalization performance thanks to joint-transfer learning.
 In particular, this strategy was applied on vibrational properties of solids, providing remarkably reliable predictions, orders of magnitude faster than conventional methods.
 Finally, we illustrated how the selection algorithm which determines the most important features can provide some understanding of the underlying physics.